 These are not only some of the top things to do, see, eat and drink in Stockholm, they are also some of our personal favorites.
 It is an awesome city, easy to walk around, with plenty of things to do and see, especially in the summer months when the sun stays up until late into the night.

-There are many great things to fill your vacation with.
+There are many great things to do in Stockholm that you don’t want to miss.
 One of my favorite things to do, besides walking around the incredible Gamla Stan, is taking an archipelago cruise around the outskirts of the city.
 There are dozens of islands scattered around the waterways.
 You absolutely must get out on the water to see it all.

 You may not have guessed it, but Stockholm also has fantastic food options, and many unique foods and drinks you should try while you’re there.
 It’s a great idea to go on a food tour at the beginning of your time there to get acquainted with the local food and find all the great spots to go back to during your stay.

 - Welcome to Sweden Culinary Tour in Stockholm

 - Best of Stockholm Photography and Sightseeing Tour